humbeveeraj/flutter_task_crud_app/README.md

 ### Prerequisites
 Before you start, make sure you have the following installed on your Windows 10 machine:
-1. Flutter SDK: Install the Flutter SDK by following the instructions on the official Flutter website: Flutter - Get Started
+1.	**Flutter SDK**: Install the Flutter SDK by following the instructions on the official Flutter website: Flutter - Get Started
-2. Git: Ensure that Git is installed on your machine.
+2.	**Git**: Ensure that Git is installed on your machine.
 You can download Git from Git - Downloads.
-3. Android Studio: Install Android Studio, which includes the Android SDK, by visiting Android Studio - Download.
+3.	**Android Studio**: Install Android Studio, which includes the Android SDK, by visiting Android Studio - Download.
-4. Visual Studio Code (Optional): Although you can use any text editor, Visual Studio Code is recommended for a smoother development experience.
+4.	**Visual Studio Code (Optional)**: Although you can use any text editor, Visual Studio Code is recommended for a smoother development experience.
 Download it from Visual Studio Code.